John Eastman Retires from Chapman University After Speaking at Trump Rally

 Professor John Eastman retired Wednesday from Chapman University after speaking at last week’s rally for President Donald Trump in Washington, DC, which is associated with the riot in the Capitol that led to a second impeachment.

-Earlier in the day, the Los Angeles Times reported that the university had resisted pressure from faculty members who demanded that Chapman be fired after he made claims of voter fraud alongside Trump attorney Rudy Giuliani.
+Earlier in the day, the Los Angeles Times reported that the university had resisted pressure from faculty members who demanded that Eastman be fired after he made claims of voter fraud alongside Trump attorney Rudy Giuliani.

 The Times noted: